All Episodes

 But he said this.

-Because I do think that gradually he's shifting over this very unusual billionaire who you can't quite imagine as a candidate.
+I think that Donald is in danger because I do think that gradually he's shifting over from this very unusual billionaire who you can't quite imagine as a candidate.

-He's now shifting over to a potential president, and I think the standard becomes very different.
+He's now shifting over to a potential president.

-Newt said, I think people are prepared to discount to a certain extent Donald Trump being Donald Trump, meaning they'll overlook it, because they know who he is and they understand that's part of the deal.
+Newt said, I think people are prepared to discount to a certain extent Donald Trump being Donald Trump, meaning they'll overlook it because they know who he is and they understand that's part of the deal.

-He said Trump is an extraordinarily powerful force who every once in a while says something that at best is dumb, Gingrich said, later noting that some are supporting the candidate purely for his bravado, and he'd better keep it up in order to keep them.
+He said, Trump is an extraordinarily powerful force who every once in a while says something that at best is dumb, Gingrich said, later noting that some are supporting the candidate purely for his bravado, and he'd better keep it up in order to keep them.

 He's now conditioned the media that if he does it, they are going to pick it up.

-Now, I think what Newt's point here is that there are stages and phases of a candidate's candidacy.
+Now, I think what Newt's point here is, is that there are stages and phases of a candidate's candidacy.

 And in the early stages, when somebody like Trump comes along, he's brand new and breaks the mold, happily so, everybody excited and thrilled by it.